About Our Foundation.

 The Tunison Foundation was formed in 2017 by James Lyle and Eric Zipkin to preserve aircraft in tribute to the history of World War II.
 When it came time to name the Foundation, the team thought of Ed Tunison, the wartime radio operator aboard our flagship aircraft, the C-47 Placid Lassie, who was the last remaining member of Lassie's wartime crew.

-Since late 2022, we have been based in Poughkeepsie, NY, where we continue to pursue the preservation and operation of Placid Lassie, the restoration of our PBY Catalina, and other projects as resources allow.
+Since 2022, our aircraft have been based in Wappingers Falls, NY, where we continue to pursue the preservation and operation of Placid Lassie, the restoration of our PBY Catalina, and other projects as resources allow.
+We're fortunate to count more than 125 volunteers that work to keep our historic airplanes flying.

 Board of Directors

-Eric is the Founder and CEO of Tradewind Aviation, a private aviation company serving North America and the Caribbean with a fleet of over 25 aircraft, founded in 2001.
+Eric is the Founder and CEO of Tradewind Aviation, a private aviation company serving North America and the Caribbean with a fleet of more than 30 aircraft, founded in 2001.

-Eric holds a B.S. in Entrepreneurial Management from the Wharton School of the University of Pennsylvania, and serves on the General Staff of the Commemorative Air Force.
+Eric holds a B.S. in Entrepreneurial Management from the Wharton School of the University of Pennsylvania, and currently serves as Chief of Staff of the Commemorative Air Force.

 Eric holds an ATP (ASEL/ASES/AMEL/AMES) with a Commercial Glider rating and CE-525S, DC-3, G-TBM, CHV-F4U, and N-P51 type ratings.
 He is a CFI, CFII, and MEI with more than 11,000 hours in the air, and holds a FAST Lead formation card.